-There are two beaches for swimming where you can even practice cliff jumping.
-The water is so beautiful and you have to include in your thigns to do in Siquijor.
+There are two gorgeous beaches where you can go swimming and even practice cliff jumping and one of them is Salagdoong Beach.
+The water is so beautiful and you have to include it in your list of things to do in Siquijor.
 We took nice shots with our drone and enjoyed a nice swim too.
 Check it out!

 5. San Juan Beach

 The beach was really quiet and the colors of the island were stunning!
-It´s perfect for snorkeling if you bring your own gear and it’s really perfect for taking underwater shots, too.
-This beach is quite long and you will find some spots with no people around.
+It´s perfect for snorkeling especially if you own your own gear and it’s really a great place to take underwater shots, too.
+This shore is quite long and you will find some spots with hardly any people around.